Delicious Denmark Attractions in WA: 16 Things to Do and See

 Along with a few others, we give up waiting for the chocolate and suffice with a meander through the lovely gardens.
 If you’re after a nice place for morning or afternoon tea this is it – assuming you can bear to wait in the queue.

 Back in town next door to the Denmark visitors centre is the truly gourmet chocolatier if you like dark chocolate as we do.
-It was quite mesmerising watching the dark chocolate truffles being handmade in store before they are perfectly laid out on boards awaiting selection.
+It is quite mesmerising watching the dark chocolate truffles being handmade in-store before they are perfectly laid out on boards awaiting selection.

 Want to taste your way around Denmark and also try some of the local beverages you can book a tour* so you don’t drink and drive.